Frequently Asked Questions (FAQ)

 Let us know if you need to leave early and please do so quietly at the start or before Savasana starts, minimizing disruption in the room.
 We understand the balance of work and play and are grateful you’ve made the time for practice.

 Be mindful of noise and host conversations outside the studio room.
+We do ask that conversations be kept low in order to not interrupt or distract students in class or other ongoing activities within Long Life Wellness Center.
 Please turn off cell phones or put on quiet.

 Bring your own mat and towel.
 While mats are available we encourage the use of your own mat.
 There are many reasons to own and use your own mat.
 The most important is hygiene.
 Second, you begin to build a familiarity and connection with your own mat.
 Please wipe down studio mats upon completion of your practice.